Pauan/rust-signals/README.md

   program's state changes.

 * And many more situations!

+# Tutorial

+This tutorial is long, but it's intended to explain everything you need to know in order to use Signals.
+It is highly recommended to read through all of it.

 Before I can fully explain Signals, first I have to explain `Mutable`: